chimera-linux/cports/Packaging.md

    `/var` directory is forbidden in packages.
 This results in a system where deletion of these dirs/files will result in them being re-created from scratch upon next boot.

+<a id="handling_etc"></a>
+#### Handling /etc

+Frequently, properly dealing with `/etc` paths in packages can become non-trivial.
+Currently there is a lot of templates that do not follow the expected style, typically due to little support from the upstream software.

+The expectation in Chimera packages is that software does not install default configuration files in `/etc`, this being the user's responsibility.
+If possible however, software should still work by default.

+There are multiple types of configuration handling that can affect the way things can be packaged:

+1) Software does not expect a configuration file to be in place by default, having builtin default settings.
+The user can create a configuration file in `/etc/somewhere` to alter the settings.
+Optionally, if upstream provides one, the package may install a sample in `/usr/share/etc/somewhere`.
+2) Software expects a configuration file, but will not work or is not expected to work when used with a sample and requires user-supplied settings.
+   In this case, it can be handled the same as case 1.
+3) Software expects a configuration file in `/etc` and will not work without one, but a default sample is typically good enough to run a service, and does not expect it to be altered.
+In this case, the default configuration should be installed in `/usr/share/etc/somewhere` and the software should be made to use it preferentially when the `/etc` one does not exist already.
+   For instance, if the software takes a command line argument or an environment variable to provide a config file path, a small wrapper script can be written for the purpose of a `dinit` service that checks for existence of the user file in `/etc` and if it does not exist, passes the argument or so on to make it use the systemwide default.
+4) A case like the above, but with no way to externally handle this.
+In this case, patching the software downstream and/or convincing upstream to fix this properly should be considered.
+This is the worst case scenario.
+If everything else fails, it can be treated like case 2, and require user intervention before using it (with `/usr/share/etc` having a canonical tree).
+5) Software that already does the right thing.
+A particular desired pattern is with `.d` directories that preferentially scan `/etc/foo.d` and then `/usr/lib/foo.d` or similar.
+Nothing to do here except making sure that packaging installs in the correct `/usr` paths.

+There are some things not to do:

+1) Install in random `/usr` paths.
+Things that require a systemwide config to be installed should mirror a proper `/etc` tree in `/usr/share/etc`, unless they already have their own builtin path that is expected by upstream.
+2) Use `tmpfiles.d` to alter paths in `/usr`.
+This path is immutable, and should contain only world-readable, root-owned files.
+3) Use `tmpfiles.d` to copy to `/etc` using the `C` command.
+This may seem like a good idea for the purpose of populating the path but has the major drawback of not tracking packaging changes; once copied once, it will not get updated, even if the package updates its files and the user has not altered the copy at all.

 <a id="template_hardening"></a>
 #### Hardening Templates